Camping Tours & Trips in Machu Picchu

 Three nights await in premium Eureka Timberline tents at stunning sites like Pucaccocha (4,600m) and Sororni Lake.
 Each location offers magnificent Andean sky views and morning glacier vistas.
 A dining tent, personal porter service, and gourmet meals from Alpaca Expeditions' renowned trekking chefs enhance the journey.

-Duration 4 days Destinations Cusco, Rainbow Mountain, Ollantaytambo, Aguas Calientes, Machu Picchu Age Range 10 to 65 year olds Operated in English, Spanish Operator Alpaca Expeditions From
+Duration 4 days Destinations Cusco, Rainbow Mountain, Ollantaytambo, Aguas Calientes, Machu Picchu Age Range Ages 10+ Operated in English, Spanish Operator Alpaca Expeditions From

 What people love about Camping Tours in Machu Picchu